Nigerian Tax System 2026

 Monthly basic × 12

-Any housing allowance your employer pays — even if paid directly to your landlord on your behalf.
+Any housing allowance your employer pays — even if paid directly to your landlord.

 ₦

-Any transport, car, or fuel allowance from your employer.
-A company car is handled separately.
+Any transport, car or fuel allowance from your employer.

 ₦